Don’t Get Hung Up on the Cost Per Square Foot to Build a House

 The fact is, not all homebuilders use Cost Per Square foot internally.
 It’s a number generated for your benefit, not ours.

 You do need to clarify how your homebuilder calculates the cost per square foot.
-Once you have that, you’ll still want to have an in-depth conversation about the build cost.
+Once you have that, you’ll still want to have an in-depth conversation about the construction cost.

 Every homebuilder is a little different, but we always sit down with our customers and detail the costs associated with their project or build – upfront.
 We give a firm price that won’t change unless they want it to.